 Premium and gourmet coffees now account for almost two-thirds of overall coffee consumption.

 Even in a pandemic, recruitment and retention can be a major challenge.
-Skilled, talented and experienced staff are always in demand.
-The challenge can be greatest for companies which need, or just want, their staff to come on-site at least for part of the time.
-Fortunately, Cema Vending share their tips on ways to address this challenge without blowing your budget.
+Skilled, talented, and experienced staff are always in demand.
+The challenge can be greatest for companies that need, or just want, their staff to come on-site at least for part of the time.
+Fortunately, Cema Vending shares its tips on ways to address this challenge without blowing your budget.